 General Guidelines and Expectations: This is a predominantly inpatient consultation experience.
 Individuals interested in focused outpatient time should contact the above individuals prior to rotation to see if coordination is possible.
-For solely outpatient experience please contact Dr. Beth Collins at elizabeth.collins@jefferson.edu.
+For solely outpatient experience please contact brooke.worster@jefferson.edu.
 All rotators will participate in weekly fellowship didactic on Thursday AM from 9 AM-12 PM unless other obligations.